shubhcm/hello-world/README.md

 # hello-world
-Trying to learn using github
+Trying to learn using github.
+Changing the text so as to learn how to commit changes on github.